openseattle/project-ideas/README.md

 # Open Seattle Project Ideas
 Want to get involved in an Open Seattle project?
-In addition to browsing our current [active projects](https://github.com/openseattle), you can also check out the list of open project ideas.
+In addition to browsing our current [active projects](https://github.com/openseattle), you can also check out [our list of project ideas](https://github.com/openseattle/project-ideas/issues).

 These are project ideas submitted by members that might not have a leader yet (maybe it's you!) or that need to be fleshed out a bit more to get started.